Hami0095/Sad_Vibers/README.md

 # Sad_Vibers
 A game that I had made in 6 hours.
-(Excluding  music, pause and menu scene)
+Some errors were there, that I have removed now